Note: courses with light gray backgrounds are not offered this academic year.

 Taught by: TBA

 A community maintains a fishery; a firm decides whether to get a green certification; you choose to fly home or stay here for spring break: behaviors of people and firms determine our impact on the environment.
 We'll use economics to model environmental behavior and to assess how policies can help or hurt the environment.
-Topics may study include: common pool resources, voluntary conservation, social norms and nudges, discrimination and justice, rationality, firm responses to mandatory and voluntary rules, voting and public opinion, and boycotts and divestment.
+Topics we may study include: common pool resources, voluntary conservation, social norms and nudges, discrimination and justice, rationality, firm responses to mandatory and voluntary regulation, voting and public opinion, and international environmental agreements.
 We'll also build familiarity with the main methodologies of modern economic research: theoretical modeling, empirical analysis of observational data, and experiments. [ more ]

 This course is required of candidates for honors in economics.
 Each candidate prepares an honors thesis under the supervision of an economics professor who serves as the thesis advisor and the faculty member serving as the Economics Department's Director of Research.
 Candidates will develop their projects independently, but will be guided by a common timeline and set of expectations.
 This is part of a one-semester thesis comprising this course as well as a Winter Study course. [ more ]